renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

   - Gleech: lead author
   - Sauce: a list of powers, GMing for a test, whisps
   - SeaVea: fort design, feedback on armor and weapons, new drake history.
 Milestone system.
 Large weapon rework.
-The Mycenaean Dwarves.
-The Terranaut Dwarves.
+The Terranaut Dwarves, their cave salamanders, and lots of help rewriting the Dwarves.
 And further work on weapons (crossbow designs).
+The Old Injury trait.
   - King K: the Gnomes, Drugs, help with rep networks.
 A map\!
-Also work on the Mycenaean Dwarves.
+The Mycenaean Dwarves.
+The Congenial Defect trait.
   - Sinestro: stealth powers, giving the barter system a good exercise, reworking the Orcs.
 GMing and testing, this website\!
 The Certans (they're rad, thanks!)
   - Misandry: helping to fill out the Shamblers.
   - Runic: clever uses for fireballs.
 Lobsters\!